| What types of boats can I finance with Essex?

 | Does Essex finance Live-Aboards?

 Yes, our minimum loan amount for Live-Aboards is $25,000 in all states.
-Please see our full rate table to view current rates for Live-Aboards.
+Please see our full rate table to view current rates and terms for Live-Aboard financing.

 | How much of a down payment do I need?

 10% for $10,000 - $150,000 Purchase price plus Tax, Title, License & Loan Processing fees